Group Rates!

 Occupations that may require this certificate include:

-Of course, this is by no means an exhaustive list—and we strongly encourage everyone to learn how to use an AED and get certified in First Aid, CPR, and other skills that come in handy in an emergency situation.
+Of course, this is by no means an exhaustive list—and we strongly encourage everyone to learn how to use an AED and get certified in a basic First Aid training course, CPR, and other skills that come in handy in an emergency situation.

 Adult AED and CPR Certification: Why Learn These Skills?